Diamond Teeth Mary: Biography

 Among the stories she told about her long career were that she had lived for a time with the baseball star Satchel Paige and that the young Elvis Presley "would bring Howlin' Wolf and me liquor from the liquor cabinet."
 The blues singer Johnny Copeland said of her, "Mary is why I became a musician.
 I remember peeking under the tent when the medicine show came through town.
 She was the big star and I was the little boy who said I want to be on that stage too."
 John Lee Hooker and Big Mama Thornton also credited her with giving them their start in the music business.

 In 1960 she settled in Bradenton, Florida, and in 1964 married her second husband, Clifford McClain, who died in 1983.
 She began singing gospel music rather than secular blues, giving up her nightclub engagements but becoming a star at local church events.
 In the late 1970s, she was tracked down by Steven Zeitlin of the Smithsonian Institution, and started to be given national exposure.
 She performed at the Smithsonian Folklife Festival and sang for President Ronald Reagan at the White House in 1980.
 She was featured in a documentary, Free Show Tonight; toured in Europe in 1981; and appeared in an off-Broadway production, The Vi-Ton-Ka Medicine Show in 1983.

 In 1986, she became one of the first recipients of the Florida Folk Heritage Award.
 She recorded her first album, If I Can't Sell It, I'm Gonna Sit on It, released by Big Boss Records in 1993.
 She toured Europe again in the 1990s, and continued to perform at blues festivals until shortly before her death in 2000, at the age of 97.
 Her ashes were scattered on the railroad tracks in West Virginia where she first hopped a train.

 A play about her life premiered at the Florida Folk Festival in 2000.
 Her gowns were later put on display in the Florida State Museum and the Blues Hall of Fame Museum in Memphis.
+Since 2009, there has been a Diamond Teeth Mary Blues Festival, hosted at the Huntington Station, in Huntington, West Virginia.